 From the start of your research you can use general ICT facilities, such as a work station.
 When you need specific hardware or software the ICT account manager in your faculty can help you or your group.

 When setting up your research you and your colleagues may want to collaborate in an Office document and see everyone’s changes the moment they occur.
 In this case you can use real-time co-authoring in UT Sharepoint or with Microsoft Teams.

-When you are looking for a flexible, efficient and scalable infrastructure for simulations and computations, you can make use of a Virtual Research Environment (VRE).
-For more information and support you can visit the VRE-Portal.
+When for example you are looking for a flexible, efficient and scalable infrastructure for simulations and computations, you can make use of a Virtual Research Environment (VRE).
+Other possibilities are shown at Compute facilities for research.